Chapter 2 : Two Days

-where the curtain will be called and I'll step out and she’ll be clapping because we’ve done a smashing job.
-She’ll be happy because she is the reason for this... this...
-I stop and scrunch up my nose.
+I like to imagine she is simply offstage and once the curtain is called- she’ll be clapping and saying we’ve done smashing job.
+She’ll be happy because she is the reason for this… this… I stop and scrunch up my nose.
 This what?
-I look blankly at the papers in my hand as if they offer the answer.
-The words are unclear to me, out of focus, as though I've been staring at a light for too long.
+I look blankly at the pages in my hand as if they offer some answer.
+The words are unclear to me, out of focus, glowing.
+It reminds me of when I was a kid and, after staring at the sun for a minute on a bet from Lucy, everything had this weird glowing look to it.

-Just as I convince myself that this isn’t real, I look around.
-I see them.
-Them with their beady eyes pretending to be reading something but their stares are like needles, cutting into my soul.
+But I can’t quite convince myself this isn’t real and that Lucy is - I stop and feel my heart beat harder against my ribcage.
+I want my ribs to pierce my heart.
+I see their beady eyes pretending to be reading something, but there stare are like needles, cutting into my soul.
 Their quiet whispers behind lifted hands don’t stop the words from reaching my ears.
-I want to scream, to pound my fists against the desk, tell them they are wrong.
+I want to scream.
+I want to pound my fists against the desk, tell them they are wrong.
+Lucy isn’t…

 So what is it?

 It is so regular.
-It’s vile just looking at them move when I feel like I’ve been run over by the Hogwarts Express if I so much as lift an arm.
+It’s vile just looking at them move.
 I wonder how the world can still go on.
+It seems unfair when everything has changed so drastically.

 “I’m fine, of course I’m fine,” I say, my voice scratchy and hoarse.
 I try to smile, try to look more than the person I’ve always been.
 But I know what he sees.
 A Weasley.
 A broken thing.
 I wonder briefly if I've said the right lines for this film, if my claim will be believed because it is in the script.
 I try to push the thought away and tell myself there aren’t any lines.
-It sounds nice though and I look around briefly, wondering which desk Lucy would put the bomb in.
+It sounds nice though.
+A nice thought of how we play pretend.

 “I don’t know what you mean, I’m perfectly fine.
 Perfect,” I squeak and grab the top pages from my stack.
 I walk over to Kenneth Greene’s desk where he is leaning lazily back in his chair, holding a quill in his hand and another draft in front of him.
 I slam the one I've brought down hard on his desk.
 He always forgets to mark the commas.
 Always.
 I do it for him every time and Nott thinks Greene is an excellent editor.
 He isn’t.
 The only thing he excels at is ruining the most quills in a month.

 “This needs to be redone,” I clip and walk back to my desk.
-Nott has already disappeared and I breathe exhale in relief.
+Nott has already disappeared and I exhale in relief.
 Greene just stares at me, startled, probably because I never ask him to redo anything.
-I just did it because I knew I could edit it right.
+I just do it because I know I always edit it right.
 It would be perfect.
 I shuffle the papers on my desk again, open another folder and put them into it before sliding it by the orange one which holds completed drafts.
 Green, orange, red, and yellow, they all mean something different.
 My perfect system.

 I don’t look up again.
 But the buzz of the office keeps drilling into my ears and I try to block it out, try to stare at my desk and imagine myself somewhere else.
 Somehow though, that blue-lipped version of her keeps popping into my head like a jack-in-the-box that is wound again and again and again.
 I should be doing something, but my mind is muddled and I can’t seem to be able to focus on the work so instead I sit and absently twirl my quill around in my hand.